 Each area rug material requires special care to keep it looking its best.
 Consider which type of rug you have and remember the following cleaning tips.

-How to Clean a Viscose Rug
+How To Clean A Viscose Rug

 - Clean up spills as soon as you notice them: Moisture can shrink or yellow the fibers.
 Try not to drink or prepare food near your new viscose rug to prevent damage.
 It would be best if you didn’t place your viscose rug in areas prone to humidity or spills, like the kitchen or the dining room.

 - Vacuum with an upright cleaner: Since viscose rugs shed, it helps to vacuum it at least once a week to prevent the rug from shedding, especially if it’s in an area with heavy foot traffic.
-Cleaning with an upright viscose and wool carpet vacuum cleaner or a canister type with a powerhead can most effectively eliminate soil and dirt particles before they stain the fibers.
+Viscose rug cleaning with an upright viscose and wool carpet vacuum cleaner or a canister type with a powerhead can most effectively eliminate soil and dirt particles before they stain the fibers.
 Avoid using a rug beater bar on your viscose rug to prevent excessive fuzzing.

 - Clean the underside: When vacuuming your viscose area rug, you might want to clean the back because it accumulates dirt, crumbs and dust.